 - Today, we will be drawing our favorite animals. - We will use our imaginations to come up with a story of our animals doing something unusual.
-Then we will draw an image of the story. - Our stories will begin with the phrase, "What if".
+Then we will draw an image of that story.
+Afterwards, we will imagine how that story would make us feel if it happened in real life. - Our stories will begin with the phrase, "What if".